CTEC3905-2022/lab-materials/lab-02.md

 If you complete everything today, well done!

 If not, don't worry - use your **Self-directed Learning Time (SDL)** to work on your code before next week's lab.
 If you get stuck, **keep trying**!
-The simplest version of the solutions will be demonstrated next week.
+A solution will be provided next week.

 > For all exercises, [validate](https://validator.w3.org/) your HTML.